fluid-project/handbook.floeproject.org/src/documents/index.md

 * Create alternative presentations of the Handbook, including versions suitable for mobile devices or offline reading
 * Derive, remix, and reuse the Handbook's content

-All content in the Handbook is licensed under the <a href="http://creativecommons.org/licenses/by/2.5/ca/" class="link-external">Creative Commons 2.5 Canada License</a>.
+All content in the Handbook is licensed under the <a href="http://creativecommons.org/licenses/by/2.5/ca/" rel="nofollow" target="_blank" class="link-external">Creative Commons 2.5 Canada License</a>.

 ## Who is this for?